hxuhack/course_safepl/notes/chapter1_stack_smash.md

     return 0;
 }
 ```
-The trick lies the stack, we can print the stack by analyzing its assembly code.
+The trick lies in the stack layout, and we can obtain the layout by analyzing its assembly code.
 ```
 0x401150 <+0>:     push   %rbp
 0x401151 <+1>:     mov    %rsp,%rbp